romankuchin/ica0002-2023/12-docker/README.md

 Create a directory `/opt/agama`.
 This time it shouldn't be owned by user `agama` as in lab 3;
 in fact, we don't need a user `agama` at all on this host.
-Don't set the directory ownership in Asnible -- it will be owned by root by default.
+Don't set the directory ownership in Ansible -- it will be owned by root by default.

 Agama does not have an image in the Docker Hub, so it needs to be built on the managed host.